15th New York Battery Light Artillery: Commanders

-Armament & equipment
+Armament and equipment

-The battery was armed with six 3-inch Ordnance rifles and commanded by a captain.
+The battery was armed with six 3-inch ordnance rifles and commanded by a captain.
 The battery was further divided into three sections of two guns.
 Each gun in a section used two six-horse teams; one team pulled a limber that attached to the trail of the gun to form a four-wheeled wagon of sorts; the other pulled a limber that attached to a caisson.
 Each piece in a section was operated by a gun crew of eight, plus four additional men to handle the horses and equipment.
 The two guns in a section operated under the control of a lieutenant.
 The battery also had six supply wagons and a portable forge.

-After Chancellorsville, during the Gettysburg Campaign, the Ordnance rifles were exchanged for four brass Model 1857 Napoleons.
+After Chancellorsville, during the Gettysburg Campaign, the ordnance rifles were exchanged for four brass Model 1857 Napoleons.